Listening for cosmic signals at VLA in New Mexico

-As we drove across the flat plains of San Agustin, we could see for miles in every direction.
-Then the antennas of Very Large Array started to appear one by one.
+As I drive across the flat plains of San Agustin, I can see for miles in every direction.
+But suddenly the antennas of Very Large Array starts to appear one by one.

-The Very Large Array, or VLA for short, is a radio observatory in New Mexico.
-The observatory area contains 27 antennas, where each dish has a diameter of 25 meters.
-They are moved around using rail tracks, which at one point even crosses Route 60.
+The Very Large Array, or VLA for short, is a radio observatory with 27 antennas.
+These 25-meter dishes are moved around using rail tracks, which at one point even crosses Route 60.

 Antenna at Very Large Array 1 of 27 antennas at Very Large Array observatory.

-This site has been featured in several science fiction movies.
-Most notable is the scene in “Contact” (1997) where Jodie Foster sits on the hood of her car and listens to radio wave transmissions through her headphones.
+You’ve seen it before, even if you haven’t been here.
+Hollywood loves the VLA, probably because it looks like science fiction come to life.
+Most notable are the scenes in “Contact” (1997) where Jodie Foster sits on the hood of her car and listens to radio wave transmissions through her headphones.

 Unfortunately that iconic scene is quite bogus.
-Radio astronomers don’t really listen to cosmic signals with audio headphones, the antennas were specifically pointed to get a better shot and the number of dishes were increased by CGI effects.
+Radio astronomers don’t really listen to cosmic signals with audio headphones, the antennas were aligned to get a better visual shot and even the number of dishes were increased by CGI effects.
+But the control room, even though shot on a set, is a near perfect replica of the actual VLA Control Room.

 Antenna at Very Large Array Taking a closer look.